ajslater/codex/README.md

 [nginx with dynamix upstreams](https://tenzer.dk/nginx-with-dynamic-upstreams/) article.

-### Restricted Memory Environments.
+### Restricted Memory Environments

 Codex can run with as little as 1GB available RAM.
 Large batch jobs –like importing and indexing tens of thousands of comics at once– will run faster the more memory is available to Codex.
 The biggest gains in speed happen when you increase memory up to about 6GB.
 Codex batch jobs do get faster the more memory you give it above 6GB, but there are diminishing returns.

 If you run Codex in an admin restricted memory environment you might want to temporarily give codex a lot of memory to run a very large batch job and then restrict it for normal operation.

 ## <a name="usage">📖 Usage</a>